Route 100 Regional

 Select the image at right to view a larger map of the Route 100 Regional treatment facility.

-Sewers will be extended to adjacent residential developments, such as Eagle Manor, Heather Hill, and Windsor Place, under the Phase Two WWTP expansion.
-Phase One of the WWTP was put into operation in 2004, and Phase Two is scheduled for operation by the end of 2015.
+Sewers were extended to Eagle Manor, Heather Hill, and Windsor Place, under the Phase Two WWTP expansion.
+Phase One of the WWTP was put into operation in 2004, and Phase Two was in operation by the end of 2016.
 These two phases are designed to treat and dispose of 300,000 and 600,000 gallons per day (gpd), respectively.
-Phase Three, with a proposed disposal capacity of 800,000 gpd, will be proposed if and when the need arises.
+Phase Three, with a proposed disposal capacity of 800,000 gpd, will be proposed when the need arises.